aimms/function-reference/user-interface-related-functions/page-functions/printstartreport.rst

 .. note::

-    A successful call to :aimms:func:`PrintStartReport` must be followed by a call to ``PrintEndReport``, otherwise nothing is printed, and your printer may hang.
+    A successful call to :aimms:func:`PrintStartReport` must be followed by a call to :aimms:func:`PrintEndReport`, otherwise nothing is printed, and your printer may hang.

 .. seealso::